 These assess your ability to communicate clearly and formally, testing your skills in timing, persuasion, analysis, public speaking and creativity.
-Interview presentations usually last 10-20 minutes, and are prepared in advance using Microsoft PowerPoint.
+Interview presentations usually last 10 to 20 minutes and are prepared in advance using Microsoft PowerPoint or similar software.

 Employers using assessment centres may set impromptu presentation tasks based on an exercise you've already completed.
 You'll be given around 30 minutes to prepare, which tests your response to pressure.
 Regardless of the scenario, ensure that you:

 - focus on your primary aims and desired outcomes, tailoring your presentation accordingly

 - include an introduction, main section and conclusion

 - minimise visual prompts, highlighting key messages using figures, bullet points and short sentences

 When giving your interview presentation, ensure that you: